 As he slowly drifted through the unending blackness, he couldn't help but feel like such a coward as the events replayed within his mind.

 He always acted though, thought he was better and stronger than everyone else, but when faced by someone... no, rather something so much more powerful than he was, he had turned tail and ran.
 He chuckled darkly at his current predicament.
-"Ulquiorra should see me now," he muttered softly to himself.
-"Even that bastard would laugh if he saw how fucking pathetic I look right now..."
+"Ulquiorra should see me now..." he muttered self-deprecatingly.

 He was alone with his thoughts for a while, until he noticed the glowing board of Spirit Energy beneath him slowing down, and looked up to see a slightly familiar building come into view as the air split apart once again.
 The sign above the main entrance read 'Kurosaki clinic'.